Overview

 Gaming Performance

 Winner for gaming: RTX 5080.
-The price-to-performance ratio isn’t close.
+The price-to-performance math isn’t even close.

 AI and Machine Learning

-This is where the RTX 5090 justifies its existence.
-The 32 GB VRAM lets you:
+This is where the RTX 5090 earns its price tag.
+That 32 GB of VRAM let me:

-- Fine-tune 13B+ parameter models that won’t fit in 16 GB
+- Fine-tune 13B+ parameter models that wouldn’t fit in 16 GB

 - Run Stable Diffusion XL at higher batch sizes